chloeekk/chloeekk.github.io/content/posts/ecommerce-landing-page/index.md

 ---

 ## What is an E-commerce Landing Page?
 ### Definition
 **An independent page accessed directly by users through ads/external links**
 - **Direct Access Point**: Users click from external channels like ads, social media links, or search results, jumping directly to this page without passing through the homepage or intermediate pages.
 - **Independent Design**: Content focuses entirely on a single theme, with no navigation links to other pages.
+E-commerce landing pages follow standard [optimization](https://chloevolution.com/posts/landing-page-optimization/) principles but emphasize commerce-specific elements.

 ### Core Objectives
 **Address specific user needs and drive targeted actions**